Cod3ddy/Sorting-And-Searching-Algorithms/README.md

 # Sorting_Algorithms
-`#0969DA`**Bubble Sort** : This is a simple comparison-based algorithm where the list is repeatedly traversed, and adjacent elements are swapped if they are in the wrong order.
+**Bubble Sort** : This is a simple comparison-based algorithm where the list is repeatedly traversed, and adjacent elements are swapped if they are in the wrong order.